ParthMishraDev/Sudoku/README.md

 ## Running via Docker

 There is a docker compose file present in the root directory, there are various steps to tweak it as per your need.
+Please note that, I am using package-lock.json file since it saves up time in build.
+Try to have, dependencies installed first using `npm install` in APP before you run the service.

 ## Build & run the services